How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Your ability to scale through country expansion depends on product and distribution.
 Not all products can be sold in each country, and not all stores have suitable infrastructure to distribute to multiple countries.

 Advertising to new countries has its benefits.
 First, it can lead to lower competition in ad auctions depending on the country, thus reaching millions of new people who would otherwise be unfamiliar with the brand.
 In addition, Facebook excels with data.
-With lookalikes, interests, and demographic data about your new customers ready to use, your ability to make informed decisions will improve dramatically.
 Advertising in new countries may also give you the edge against competitors.
 If you have multilingual and multicultural team members, they can assist in both translation and in helping your brand adapt to new cultures.

 One of the most effective ways of assessing your viable options is to focus on the countries that have already converted well.
-Find this information on Google Analytics by going to “Audience” > “Geo” > “Location”.
-If these convert well, even if you have yet to create warehouses near the country, configure currency options within Shopify, or dial in your international SEO, this does not matter.
+In GA4, you find this from Reports > User > User attributes > Demographic details.
+If a country converts well, even if you have yet to create warehouses near the country, configure currency options within Shopify, or dial in your international SEO, this does not matter.
 A market exists in the country right now.
 And this market can be reached with little effort.

-New country ideas from Google Analytics to target in Facebook ads
+New country ideas for this client from Google Analytics to target in Facebook ads.

-New country ideas from Google Analytics to target in Facebook ads.
+New country ideas for this client from Google Analytics to target in Facebook ads.

 Rather than editing your current campaigns, which may butcher the algorithm, begin your country expansion with fresh campaigns that target the new countries.
 Match the ad set language settings with the language in the ad copy and website.